stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 1. LINKAGE SECTION - Defines data shared between programs (used in subprograms).

 #### PROCEDURE DIVISION
-The PROCEDURE DIVISION is mandatory for any COBOL program since it's where the program is brought to life.
+The PROCEDURE DIVISION is mandatory for any COBOL program, as it contains the logic and operations that bring the program to life.
 This is where you define the logic, operations, and all the processing that will occur happens.

 ### A Basic COBOL Program
-If you've done any programming before, this program will not shock you.
+If you have prior programming experience, this program will look familiar.
 It's the basic 'Hello World' program.

 We start by declaring our IDENTIFICATION DIVISION followed by a PROGRAM-ID, which is the only required paragraph in this division.

 Next, we declare the PROCEDURE DIVISION, which is where the action happens.
-Now, because we want to see something, we need to tell COBOL to write something to the output device; these days, it's typically a terminal screen, but back in the day, it was often a printer.
+To display output, we use the DISPLAY statement, which writes to the output device.
+While this is typically a terminal screen today, it was often a printer in the past.

 Finally, we instruct COBOL that immediately after it displays Hello World, we want to stop everything, and that's done with the STOP RUN statement.